strayMat/causal-ml-course/docs/source/syllabus.rst

 =======

-Four sessions of three hours presenting important concepts and methods on machine learning for econometrics focusing on modern causal inference.
+Four sessions of three hours presenting important concepts and methods on machine learning for econometrics focusing on flexible models and causal inference.

 Four steps for sound causal inference, illustrated with well known examples from the econometrics literature.

-Les sujets importants : DAG, lasso, forest, causal forest, double ML, optimal assignment, vibration/selection of models for CATE.
+Important topics:

+- PO reminder, DAG and proper conditionning set,
+- Lasso, and forests,
+- Selecting a model for machine learning : statistical learning reminder and scikit-learn best practices
+- Double-lasso for causal inference in PML settings, intro to Neyman-orthogonality.
+- Double ML,
+- Optimal assignment,
+- Generic ML paper

+Other topics
+- importance of calibration when targeting probabilities
+-  (bof),
+- Heterogeneous effect : Causal forest? inference on best linear approximation?
+Meta learning ?
+- vibration analysis

 ==========
 Evaluation